How to Get Rid of Face Mites

 dust mites

-Before you can carry out a treatment program, it is important to first properly identify Face mites.
-Misidentification can lead to using the wrong treatment methods, which will just be a waste of time and money.
-Here are some traits and facts about Face Mites that can assist you with identification.
+Before you can carry out a treatment program, it is important to first properly identify face mites.
+Misidentification can lead to using the wrong treatment methods, which will be a waste of time and money.
+Here are some traits and facts about face mites that can assist you with identification.

-• Demodex or Face mites are 8 legged arachnids that are found on the human body and are related to ticks and spiders.
+• Demodex, or face mites, are 8-legged arachnids that live on the human body and are related to ticks and spiders.

-• They are classified into two types.
-Demodex folliculurum (they live in the hair follicles such as eyebrows, eyelashes and scalp) and demodex brevis (on the entire face and outside the ear).
+• They are classified into two types: Demodex follicular (they live in the hair follicles, such as eyebrows, eyelashes, and scalp) and Demodex brevis (they live on the entire face and outside the ear).

-• Face mites don’t penetrate inside the body and they only live within the skin and hair follicles.
-Face mites eat what is called sebum, the greasy oil our skin makes to protect itself from drying out.
-Washing your face will not get rid of them as they live under your pores.
+• Face mites don’t penetrate the body; they only live within the skin and hair follicles.
+They eat sebum, the greasy oil our skin makes to protect itself from drying out.
+Washing your face will not eliminate them, as they live under your pores.

-• All humans have face mites but they only become an issue when they increase in number resulting in a condition called demodicosis.
-Demodicosis is a very distressing skin condition that may be caused by complications of your immune system and will require a trip to the doctor to treat the problem.
+• All humans have face mites, but they only become an issue when they increase in number, resulting in a condition called demodicosis.
+Demodicosis is a very distressing skin condition that may be caused by complications of your immune system and will require a trip to the doctor to treat.

-• The lifecycle of face mites is quite short and each adult face mite lives no more than 15-24 days on the human skin.
-This is due to regular cleaning habits but a lack of hygiene or oily glands may cause overpopulation of these mites.
+• The lifecycle of face mites is quite short.
+Each adult face mite lives no more than 15 to 24 days on the human skin.
+This is due to regular cleaning habits, but a lack of hygiene or oily glands may cause overpopulation of these mites.

-• Dogs and other wild animals also suffer from this condition and it’s called demodex canis.
+• Dogs and other wild animals also suffer from this condition, called Demodex canis.

-Use the image and description above to assist you with proper identification of Face Mites.
-If you are not entirely sure or would like assistance, contact us and we will help you with identification.
+Use the image and description above to help you identify face mites properly.
+If you are unsure or would like assistance, contact us, and we will help you identify the problem.

 Inspection